opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 categories:
  - technical-post
 meta_keywords: "ml inference, opensearch, opensearch ingestion, Offline batch processing, semantic search, vector search"
-meta_description: "Learn how to use OpenSearch Ingestion pipeline to automate the ml batch inference for offline ingestion."
+meta_description: "Learn how to use OpenSearch Ingestion pipelines to automate ML batch inference for offline ingestion."
-excerpt: "Perform offline batch AI inference within Amazon OpenSearch Ingestion (OSI) pipelines to efficiently enrich large volumes of data at scale with Amazon OpenSearch 2.17+ domains.
-By optimizing the vector generation phase of the ingestion pipeline, we're making it easier than ever to build and scale neural search applications efficiently"
+excerpt: "Perform offline batch AI inference within OpenSearch Ingestion pipelines to efficiently enrich large volumes of data at scale with OpenSearch 2.17+ domains.
+By optimizing the vector generation phase of the ingest pipeline, we're making it easier than ever to build and scale neural search applications efficiently."
 has_science_table: true
 ---

-In the era of large-scale machine learning applications, one of the most significant challenges  is efficiently generating vector embeddings during data ingestion into OpenSearch.
+In the era of large-scale machine learning (ML) applications, one of the most significant challenges is efficiently generating vector embeddings during data ingestion into OpenSearch.
 The process of transforming millions or even billions of documents into high-dimensional vectors using ML models has become a critical bottleneck in building effective neural search applications.
 While traditional real-time APIs offer a straightforward approach to vector generation, they present substantial limitations when dealing with large-scale ingestion workflows.

 Real-time vector generation approaches often incur higher costs per inference and are constrained by lower rate limits, creating significant bottlenecks during the ingestion phase.
 As you attempt to vectorize massive document collections, these limitations result in extended ingestion times and increased operational costs.
 The challenge is further compounded by the complexity of orchestrating the entire pipeline---from initial document processing to vector generation and final indexing into OpenSearch.

-To address these vector generation challenges and streamline the ingestion workflow, we're excited to introduce a powerful integration between OpenSearch Ingestion (OSI) and ML Commons.
+To address these vector generation challenges and streamline the ingestion workflow, we're excited to introduce a powerful integration between OpenSearch Ingestion and ML Commons.
 This integration enables seamless batch ML inference processing in offline mode, allowing you to generate vectors for large-scale document collections.
-By optimizing the vector generation phase of the ingestion pipeline, we're making it easier than ever to build and scale neural search applications efficiently.
+By optimizing the vector generation phase of the ingest pipeline, we're making it easier than ever to build and scale neural search applications efficiently.

-## How does ML Commons integrate with OSI?
+## How does ML Commons integrate with OpenSearch Ingestion?

-We have added a new [`ml_inference` processor](https://docs.opensearch.org/latest/data-prepper/pipelines/configuration/processors/ml-inference/) to OSI in order to integrate with ML Commons for creating offline batch inference jobs.
+We have added a new [`ml_inference` processor](https://docs.opensearch.org/latest/data-prepper/pipelines/configuration/processors/ml-inference/) to OpenSearch Ingestion in order to integrate with ML Commons for creating offline batch inference jobs.
 Since OpenSearch 2.17, ML Commons has provided the [Batch Predict API](https://docs.opensearch.org/latestml-commons-plugin/api/model-apis/batch-predict/), which performs inference on large datasets in offline, asynchronous mode using models deployed on external model servers such as Amazon Bedrock, Amazon SageMaker, Cohere, and OpenAI.
-Integrating ML Commons with OSI incorporates the Batch Predict API into OSI, enabling OSI pipelines to run batch inference jobs during ingestion.
-The following diagram shows an OSI pipeline that orchestrates multiple components to perform this process end to end.
+Integrating ML Commons with OpenSearch Ingestion incorporates the Batch Predict API into OpenSearch Ingestion, enabling OpenSearch Ingestion pipelines to run batch inference jobs during ingestion.
+The following diagram shows an OpenSearch Ingestion pipeline that orchestrates multiple components to perform this process end to end.

 ![OSI Integration with Ml-Commons](/assets/media/blog-images/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion/OSI_Ml_Commons_Integration.png){: .img-fluid}

-In this solution, an S3 source monitors events for any new file generated in the inference pipeline.
+In this solution, an `s3` source monitors events for any new file generated in the inference pipeline.
 It then sends the new file name as an input to ML Commons for batch inference.
 The architecture contains three subpipelines, each performing distinct tasks in the data flow:

 * **Pipeline 1 (prepares and transforms data)**
-	1. Source: Data is ingested from an external source provided by you and supported by Data Prepper.
+	1. Source: Data is ingested from an external source provided by you and supported by OpenSearch Data Prepper.
-	2. Data Transformation Processors: The raw data is processed and transformed, preparing it in the correct format for batch inference in the remote AI server.
+	2. Data transformation processors: The raw data is processed and transformed, preparing it in the correct format for batch inference on the remote AI server.
-	3. S3 (sink): The transformed data is then stored in an S3 bucket as the input to the AI server, acting as an intermediary storage layer.
+	3. `s3` (sink): The transformed data is then stored in an Amazon Simple Storage Service (Amazon S3) bucket as the input to the AI server, acting as an intermediary storage layer.

 * **Pipeline 2 (triggers ML batch inference)**
-	1. Source: The S3 Scan monitors events for any new S3 file generated by Pipeline 1.
+	1. Source: The S3 scan monitors events for any new S3 file generated by Pipeline 1.
 	2. `ml_inference` processor: Calls the ML Commons Batch Predict API to create batch jobs.
-	3. Task ID: Each batch job is associated with a Task ID for tracking and management.
+	3. Task ID: Each batch job is associated with a task ID for tracking and management.
-	4. OpenSearch ML Commons: Hosts the model for real-time neural search, manages connectors to remote AI servers, and serves the APIs for batch iference and job management.
+	4. ML Commons: Hosts the model for real-time neural search, manages connectors to remote AI servers, and serves the APIs for batch inference and job management.
-	5. AI Services: Perform batch inference on the data, producing predictions or insights.
-OpenSearch ML Commons interacts with these AI services (such as Amazon SageMaker or Amazon Bedrock).
-The results are saved asynchronously into a separate S3 file.
+	5. AI services: Perform batch inference on the data, producing predictions or insights.
+ML Commons interacts with these AI services (such as Amazon SageMaker or Amazon Bedrock).
+The results are saved asynchronously to a separate S3 file.

 * **Pipeline 3 (performs bulk ingestion)**
-    1. S3 (source): Stores the results of the batch jobs.
-The S3 is the source of this pipeline.
+    1. `s3` (source): Stores the results of the batch jobs.
+S3 is the source of this pipeline.
     2. Data transformation processors: Further process and transform the batch inference output before ingestion to ensure that the data is mapped correctly in the OpenSearch index.
     3. OpenSearch index (sink): Indexes the processed results into OpenSearch for storage, search, and further analysis.

 ## How to use the ml_inference processor

-The current OpenSearch Ingestion (OSI) implementation features a specialized integration between the S3 Scan source and `ml_inference` processor for batch processing.
-In this initial release, the S3 Scan operates in metadata-only mode, efficiently collecting S3 file information without reading the actual file contents.
+The current OpenSearch Ingestion implementation features a specialized integration between the S3 scan source and `ml_inference` processor for batch processing.
+In this initial release, the S3 scan operates in metadata-only mode, efficiently collecting S3 file information without reading the actual file contents.
 The `ml_inference` processor then uses the S3 file URLs to coordinate with ML Commons for batch processing.
 This design optimizes the batch inference workflow by minimizing unnecessary data transfer during the scanning phase.

 The `ml_inference` processor can be defined with the following parameters: